mfontani/pkg-latest/README.md

-... and `pkg-latest` will "work" on that line, changing the `=1234` version part to the "right" (latest) version acccording to the definition (in the above case, for alpine 3.13, from the main repository for the x86_64 architecture), i.e. at the time of writing:
+... and `pkg-latest` will "work" on that line, changing the `=1234` version part to the "right" (latest) version acccording to the definition (in the above case, for debian buster, from the "main" repository for the amd64 architecture).

+i.e. at the time of writing:

 ```bash